New Mexico EBT Deposit Schedule for 2025

 How to Check Your EBT Deposit Status in New Mexico

-Once your deposit date arrives, you can confirm the funds are available in a few different ways.
-For a complete list of options, see our guide on how to check your EBT balance in New Mexico.
+Once your SNAP deposit dates arrive, you can confirm the funds are on your card in a few ways.
+For a complete list of options, see our guide to check your EBT balance in New Mexico.
+Below are three of the most convenient methods.

-Online Portal: Visit the ebtEDGE Cardholder Portal, available around the clock.
-After you provide your card number and PIN to log in, you can view your current SNAP and cash balances.
-The portal also shows recent transaction history.
+Access the ebtEDGE Cardholder Portal online.
+After you provide your card number and PIN to verify your identity, you can view your current food and cash balances.
+The portal also shows a history of recent deposits and purchases.

-Toll-Free Number: Call the 24-hour automated customer service line at 1-800-843-8303.
-After you enter your card number and PIN, the system announces your food and cash balances.
-Support is available in multiple languages.
+Call the 24-hour automated customer service line at 1-800-843-8303.
+After you enter your card number and PIN, the system will state your food and cash balances.
+This service offers support in multiple languages.

 Download Benny to save on groceries